NicolasPetton/seq.el/README.md

   `seq` may be a list, vector or string.

+- `seq-position` seq elt testfn
+  This function returns the index of the first element in `seq` that is equal to `elt`.
+Equality is defined by `testfn` if non-nil or by `equal` if nil."

+  `seq` may be a list, vector or string.

 - `seq-uniq` seq testfn
   This function returns a list of the elements of `seq` with duplicates removed.  `testfn` is used to compare elements, or